This is what you can expect when you make a complaint to us.

 - letting us know the outcome you want

-- treating us with the same respect we treat you.
+- treating us with the same respect we provide to you.

 We monitor our performance against these standards and welcome your feedback about how we may improve the way we work.
-Tell us how we can support you better.
+Contact us to let us know how we can support you better.

 Information about our performance is published in our annual reports.

-IBAC reports on its performance to the Victorian Parliament and the parliamentary Integrity Oversight Committee.
+IBAC reports on its performance to the Victorian Parliament and the parliamentary Integrity and Oversight Committee.

 More information about IBAC's role and responsibilities is available, including: